 Slogan: Simply Clever

-The Skoda range starts off with the Citigo city car, followed by the Fabia hatchback and Estate superminis, before moving up to the Rapid hatchback and Rapid Spaceback, which – despite its name – is still a hatchback and has a slightly smaller boot than the standard Rapid.
-The Octavia family hatchback and Estate are next in the range, and both are available in performance-orientated vRS guise, with a choice of petrol or diesel engines.
+The Skoda range starts off with the Fabia hatchback supermini, before moving up to the Scala, a small family hatch.
+The Octavia family hatchback and Estate are next in the range, and both are available in performance-oriented vRS guise, with a choice of petrol or diesel engines.